BradleyA/pi-display/create-message/README.md

 create-display-message.sh is a bash script that stores Docker information and system information in a file, /usr/local/data/\<CLUSTER\>/\<hostname\>, on each system in SYSTEMS_FILE.
 These \<hostname\> files are copied to a host and totaled in a file, /usr/local/data/\<CLUSTER\>/MESSAGE and MESSAGEHD.
 The MESSAGE files includes the total number of containers, running containers, paused containers, stopped containers, and number of images.
 The MESSAGE files are used by a Raspberry Pi with Pimoroni Scroll-pHAT or Pimoroni Scroll-pHAT-HD to display the information.
 The <hostname> file on each system is used by a Raspberry Pi with a Pimoroni blinkt.

-This script reads /usr/local/data/\<CLUSTER\>/SYSTEMS file for hosts.
-The hosts are one FQDN or IP address per line for all hosts in a cluster.
-Lines in SYSTEMS file that begin with a # are comments.
-The SYSTEMS file is used by Linux-admin/cluster-command/cluster-command.sh, markit/find-code.sh, pi-display/create-message/create-message.sh, and other scripts.
-A different
-SYSTEMS file can be entered on the command line or environment variable.

-System inforamtion about each host is stored in /usr/local/data/\<CLUSTER\>/\<hostname\>.
-The system information includes cpu temperature in Celsius and Fahrenheit, the system load, memory usage, and disk usage.
-The system information will be used by blinkt to display system information about each system in near real time.